Rachith-H/DMA-controller-mini-project/README.md

 memory-to-peripheral, peripheral-to-memory, and memory-to-memory data transfers, providing flexibility for various system requirements.
 This project primarily focuses on RTL design, with minimal verification performed using simple testbenches to validate basic data transfer functionality.

+ - The entire RTL design, simulation, and analysis were carried out using the Xilinx Vivado Tool.

 ---
 # Introduction